 It was highlighted that, while pilot projects are interesting, they do not represent systemic change, which is a challenge in Scotland.
 Participants asked for information on the changes that have been brought about in Wales and the innovative work that is happening now that people are having to rethink their approach.

 Sophie noted that case studies and examples were available on the Future Generations Commissioner for Wales’ website.
 She highlighted that she is working with the Government on five or six big policy areas, including the new zero waste strategy, to make connections between aims and benefits and describe the impact of changes.

 A question was raised around whether a collective approach had been taken to engaging with the business community in particular.
 Noting that Sophie had talked about businesses being part of Team Wales and procurement as a potential route for change, participants asked what the most fruitful approach has been, and what the challenges are, in engaging with business.

 Sophie noted that there was a massive opportunity with businesses, not least because they want to get involved.
 However, she said that the Commissioner’s team did not currently have the capacity to support business in addition to the 44 public bodies listed in the Act.
 It was also noted that supporting small and medium-sized enterprises is a different ball game, as more hands-on tools are needed.

-Nevertheless, Sophie highlighted partnership work with the construction industry to develop frameworks for procurement in relation to the Future Generations Act, and she emphasised that senior leaders in the private sector are inspired by the Commissioner’s actions and are thinking about how they can make that approach work.
+Nevertheless, Sophie highlighted partnership work with the construction industry to develop frameworks for procurement in relation to the Well-being of Future Generations Act (2015), and she emphasised that senior leaders in the private sector are inspired by the Commissioner’s actions and are thinking about how they can make that approach work.